namin/micado/README.txt

 Directories
 ===========

+The top directory contains the user-end documentation.

+In addition:

 * doc
-  the user-end documentation of Micado
+  contains the hidden documentation (not immediately bookmarkable).

 * pub
-  the public releases of Micado
+  contains the public releases of Micado

 * src
-  the source code of Micado
+  contains the source code of Micado

 ============
 Availability